 - Serving more use cases than the current global leading SVOD service will promote Disney+’s position as a true substitutive service

-Companies and brands mentioned in this report: Amazon, Amazon Prime Video, Apple, Apple TV+, BeIN Sports, DAZN, Disney, Disney+, English Premier League (EPL), ESPN, ESPN+, Facebook, Fox Sports Asia, Hulu, Major League Baseball (MLB), National Basketball Association (NBA), NBA XXX Netflix, National Football League (NFL), National Hockey League (NHL), Take Two Interactive, Twitch
+Companies and brands mentioned in this report: Amazon, Amazon Prime Video, Apple, Apple TV+, BeIN Sports, DAZN, Disney, Disney+, English Premier League (EPL), ESPN, ESPN+, Facebook, Fox Sports Asia, Hulu, Major League Baseball (MLB), National Basketball Association (NBA), NBA Netflix, National Football League (NFL), National Hockey League (NHL), Take Two Interactive, Twitch